flutter/flutter/packages/flutter_sprites/README.md

 The root node that you provide the SpriteWidget is a NodeWithSize, the size of the root node defines the coordinate system used by the SpriteWidget.
 By default the SpriteWidget uses letterboxing to display its contents.
 This means that the size that you give the root node will determine how the SpriteWidget's contents will be scaled to fit.
 If it doesn't fit perfectly in the area of the widget, either its top and bottom or the left and right side will be trimmed.
 You can optionally pass in a parameter to the SpriteWidget for other scaling options depending on your needs.

+When you have added the SpriteWidget to your app's build method it will automatically start running animations and handling user input.
+There is no need for any other extra setup.

 ## Adding objects to your node graph
 Your SpriteWidget manages a node graph, the root node is the NodeWithSize that is passed in to the SpriteWidget when it's created.
 To render sprites, particles systems, or any other objects simply add them to the node graph.